Guide - Machine Learning with F#

-F# is ideally suited to machine learning because of its efficient execution, succinct style, data access capabilities and scalability.
+F# is well-suited to machine learning because of its efficient execution, succinct style, data access capabilities and scalability.
 F# has been successfully used by some of the most advanced machine learning teams in the world, including several groups at Microsoft Research.

 Try F# has some introductory machine learning algorithms.
 Further resources related to different aspects of machine learning are below.